Skip to main content

 By Stephen C. Schultz

-Yes it is true, bullying in some form or another has affected people since the time of “Cane & Able”.
-For those who don’t ascribe to any particular religious world view, I will simply say that bullying has manifested itself throughout the ages.
+Yes, it is true—bullying, in some form or another, has affected people since the time of Cain and Abel.
+For those who don’t ascribe to any particular religious worldview, I will simply say that bullying has manifested itself throughout the ages.

 Bullying

-As a small child of five or six, I had a bully approach me a few times as I would ride my bike to school.
-One time he took my bike and rode away.
-Another time he pushed me into the gutter and started punching me.
-While it was somewhat traumatic at the time, I had a loving and supportive family that helped me realize it was the bully that had some problems and I was a courageous, kind and likeable boy.
+As a small child of five or six, I had a bully approach me a few times as I rode my bike to school.
+One time, he took my bike and rode away.
+Another time, he pushed me into the gutter and started punching me.
+While it was somewhat traumatic at the time, I had a loving and supportive family who helped me realize that the bully was the one with problems and that I was a courageous, kind, and likable boy.

-Bullying may include kids at school, teens on the internet or thugs playing the “knock out game”.
-It takes place in the classroom, playground, sports arena and workplace.
+Bullying may come from kids at school, teens on the internet, or thugs playing the “knockout game.”
+It takes place in classrooms, playgrounds, sports arenas, and workplaces.

-There are organizations set up to fight “bullying”.
-There is money raised and programs are created get rid of bullying.
-There are school and community efforts that expend time and resources to discourage “bullying”.
-Politicians and law enforcement agencies get involved by creating legislation to punish acts of bullying.
+There are organizations set up to fight “bullying.”
+Money is raised, and programs are created to eliminate it.
+Schools and communities invest time and resources to discourage it.
+Politicians and law enforcement agencies enact legislation to punish acts of bullying.
 These are all noble efforts and causes.
 However, the solution to bullying begins in the home.

 In its simplest form, bullying is merely one person being mean to another.
-Where better is there, than in the home, for kids to learn about kindness, compassion, self worth, empathy, determination, courage and patience?
+Where better than in the home for children to learn about kindness, compassion, self-worth, empathy, determination, courage, and patience?

 Please allow me to share two experiences I have had with bullying.
-The first experience happened when I was in elementary school.
-The second experience was vicariously through my daughter a few years ago.
+The first happened when I was in elementary school.
+The second occurred vicariously through my daughter a few years ago.

-I would love to have any feedback or comments.
-Have you had experiences with bullying either as a child or teen, or as the parent of someone being bullied?
+I would love to hear your feedback and comments.
+Have you had experiences with bullying—either as a child or teen, or as the parent of someone who has been bullied?

 Comments